instnt-inc/instnt-ios-sdk/README.md

 ## Document verifications steps

-1. First step in the process of documentation is to scan a document.
-Following is the sample code for scaning a document.
+1. First step in the process of document verification is to scan a document.
+Following is the sample code for scanning a document.

 ```swift
 Instnt.shared.scanDocument(licenseKey: self.licenseKey, from: self, settings: documentSettings)